 - You can get started for as low as $2.75/month.

-You can start with Bluehost in less than 30 minutes, and you’ll need to complete this step before moving on to step two (blog themes).
+You can start a blog with Bluehost in less than 30 minutes, and you’ll need to complete this step before moving on to step two (blog themes).

 Chapter 2.
 Design Your Blog To Look Sexy AND Make Money